ubikasec/ubika-waap-extra/use-cases/Security/CloudRun - Retrieve token and request application using service account/README.md

 - Your tunnel backend must be your Cloud Run application.
 - The request must have the `Host` as the hostname of the Cloud Run application.

-To Use the SWF just add the SWF node to your Workflow :
+To Use the SWF add the SWF node to your Workflow :

 ![Use case Cloud Run protection](./attachments/use_case.jpg "Use case Cloud Run protection")